Context Awareness Gate For Retrieval Augmented Generation: Related Work

 improving both retrieval quality and the outputs of large language models.
 Query2Doc \cite{query2doc} and HyDE \cite{hyde} generate pseudo-documents based on the input query and utilize these for semantic search instead of the query itself.
 RQ-RAG \cite{rq} decomposes complex queries into simpler sub-queries, enhancing retrieval performance.
 The Rewrite-Retrieve-Read framework \cite{rewriting} employs query rewriting to improve the match between queries and relevant documents.
 Additionally, some studies suggest that for queries answerable by the large language model (LLM) based on its internal knowledge, query classification using a smaller language model can benefit overall pipeline performance \cite{survey}.

 In terms of improving model output quality, RobustRAG \cite{xiang} investigates the vulnerability of RAG-based systems to malicious passages injected into the knowledge database.
 Conflict-Disentangle Contrastive Decoding (CD2) \cite{cd2} proposes a framework to reconcile conflicts between an LLM's internal knowledge and external knowledge stored in a database.
 Yu et al. (2024) \cite{rankrag} argue that simply adding more context to the LLM input prompt does not necessarily improve performance.
-In a recent and highly relevant study, Wang et al. (2024) \cite{wang} show that when retrieval precision is below 20\%, RAG is not beneficial for QA systems.
+In a recent study, Wang et al. (2024) \cite{wang} show that when retrieval precision is below 20\%, RAG is not beneficial for QA systems.
 They highlight that when retrieval precision approaches zero, the RAG pipeline performs significantly worse than a pipeline without RAG.
+As a relevant method to our work, Adaptive-RAG \cite{adaptive} uses a smaller language model to adaptively switch the pipeline inputs whether it needs context retrieval for RAG or the question answering language model itself can answer the input query based on its internal knowledge.